 ~ The natural, horseshoe caves at Ainsworth Hot Springs have been upgraded with lights but at one time they were not.
 And, as you can imagine it was tricky (and fun) to navigate through these natural stalagmites.

-Ainsworth Hot Springs' Caves, photo by Mychael Saczalski
+Photo of Ainsworth Hot Springs' Cave; photo by Don Weixl

 ~ Sandon & Fort Steele (and of course other ghost towns) are one-of-a-kind and a little eerie.
 Especially if think back to their hey days - these were bustling, tough towns full of hopeful miners - all trying to strike it rich!